Higher order fluctuations of extremal eigenvalues of sparse random matrices: Acknowledgments.

 \section{Acknowledgments.}

-The motivation of this paper came from discussions with Charles Bordenave.
-The author also thanks Paul Jung and Ji Oon Lee for helpful comments and suggestions.
-This work was supported in part by National Research Foundation of Korea (NRF-2017R1A2B2001952, NRF-2019R1A5A1028324).
+This research was motivated by discussions with Charles Bordenave.
+The author thanks Yukun He, Paul Jung and Ji Oon Lee for their helpful comments and suggestions.
+The author is also grateful to the referees for their careful reading of the manuscript and many helpful suggestions.
+This work was supported in part by the National Research Foundation of Korea (NRF-2017R1A2B2001952, NRF-2019R1A5A1028324) and the Hong Kong Research Grants Council (GRF-16301519, GRF-16301520).